-Do you need to be tracing a freeholder?
-This blog post covers how to trace a freeholder and is written by the leading Freeholder Tracing agents Find UK People®.
+Do you need to trace a freeholder?
+This blog post covers how exactly to be tracing a freeholder and is written by the leading Freeholder Tracing agents Find UK People®.

-Of course the land registry records may have an old address for the free holder of the property but normally this information is old and out of date with a very historic address and you will need to utilise a specialist tracing service to trace the freeholder to a current and contactable address so you may proceed to contact the absentee freeholder.
+Of course, the land registry records may have an old address for the freeholder of the property but normally this information is old and out of date with a very historic address and you will need to utilize a specialist tracing service to trace the freeholder to a current and contactable address so you may proceed to contact the absentee freeholder.

 The ultimate resolution of an absent freeholder situation is to apply to court.
 The necessary form of application will be for Vesting Order in the County Court.